openwall/john/doc/SHOW_FORMATS_OPTION.md

 - "prepareEqCiphertext" is boolean value,
   - it is true if `prepare()` method of formats returned same ciphertext after processing (it may be interesting to developers of formats),
   - it is absent if it is false,
-- "canonHash" is a list containing ciphertext in canonical form,
+- "canonHash" is a list of strings containing ciphertext in canonical form,
-  - it may contain multiple values for some formats of hash files (e.g. pwdump),
+  - it may contain multiple values for some formats (e.g. full LM gives two independent halves),
   - canonical hash is almost unambiguous form of hash that allows john to load this hash with respective format without `--format=` option,
     - there may be a few exceptional formats that have canonical form that cannot be distinguished from other formats,
     - formats that are different implementations of same hash type have same canonical form usually (e.g. raw-md5 and raw-md5-opencl formats),